afcarl/fss17/index.md

 Your job is to

 - research alternate ways to implement any part of that  kit
-- implemenent on of them
+- implement on of them
 - compare them to LURE
 - show where LURE falls down
 - make a recommendation about